PrankurSharma/totalitycorp-frontend-challenge/README.md

 Since the project required us to not use any 3rd party libraries, there is an abundant usage of flexbox in order to design the layout of the website.

 Some areas of the original website followed a common structure.
-So, ReactJS helped me use different components multiple times.
+So, ReactJS helped me use a single component multiple times.

 I have made the div sliding buttons with the help of flex in ReactJS.
 The styling of the pages is done using CSS